-2. While holding the key in that posi-

-tion, lift the rear of the passenger
+2. While holding the key in that position, lift the rear of the passenger seat and pull it backward.

-EAU62621 To install the passenger seat
+To install the passenger seat

 1. Insert the projections on the front of the passenger seat into the seat holders as shown, and then push the rear of the seat down to lock it in place.